 What are the issues facing boards of directors of public companies considering entering into a going-private or private equity transaction?
-What procedural safeguards, if any, do public companies use when considering transactions?
+What procedural safeguards, if any, may boards of directors of public companies use when considering such a transaction?
 What is the role of a special committee in such a transaction where senior management, members of the board or significant shareholders are participating or have an interest in the transaction?